When Learning Looks Like Play

 Play Is Learning's Mother Tongue

-A recent study from the University of Cambridge found that play-based learning has a greater positive effect on early math skills, shape knowledge, and problem-solving than traditional instruction.
+Researchers at the University of Cambridge found that play-based learning can have a greater positive effect on early math skills, shape knowledge, and problem-solving than traditional instruction.
 When kids play, their hands are busy and their minds are curious—and that's when understanding sticks.
 What looks like messing around is actually their brain building the pathways for real learning.

 Let the Mess Teach